emmercm/www/src/blog/_effective-how-to-template.md

 ---

-> ℹ️ This page has been written so that it can be easily copied/pasted to serve as a starting point for an incident runbook.
-All sections marked as a “note,” including this introduction, are done to be easily deletable.
+> ℹ️ This page has been written so that it can be easily copied/pasted to serve as a starting point for a how-to guide.
+All sections marked as a blockquote, including this introduction, are done to be easily deletable.
 >
 > ⚠️ This how-to guide expresses the author’s opinions, as every how-to guide does.
 There is not a single correct way to write a how-to guide, and not all sections apply to every how-to guide.
 >